Home / Places / Arthurian tour for Chinese visitors

 Arthurian tour for Chinese visitors

-Excalibur depicted as the Sword in the StonePlanning an Arthurian tour for Chinese visitors to the UK is my task for autumn 2017 – today the final day of August I am making a start.
+Excalibur depicted as the Sword in the StonePlanning an Arthurian tour for Chinese visitors to the UK was my plan for autumn 2017 – a good idea, but it has yet to materialise.

 Sites associated with tales of King Arthur proliferate in that area of southwest England known as Wessex.
 One of these locations is where Merlin commissioned the smith Wayland to make Arthur’s magical sword Excalibur.